 Ms Sims believes "there is no likelihood of London-based national newspapers ever again having Welsh correspondents or Assembly-based political staff.
 "It was said," she adds, "that Assembly proceedings are often extremely boring.
-AMs themselves look bored, constantly having their heads lowered looking at their computers, not appearing to be do not have the resources to send staff to cover more than they already do, which, in the case of the Western Telegraph, is not at all.
+AMs themselves look bored, constantly having their heads lowered looking at their computers, not appearing to be

 'engaged' with speakers.

-Ministers do not answer questions and are reluctant to take interventions.
-People are too eager to read prepared speeches and not engage with debate."
+Ministers do not answer

+questions and are reluctant

+to take interventions.

+People are too eager to read

+prepared speeches and not

+engage with debate."